Police probe after 'serious sexual assault' of girl, 17, in Dundee

 “There are also two uniformed officers situated in two cars beside the cordon.

-“The cordon is an extensive one which runs along the back of the nearby allotments.”
+“The cordon is an extensive one and runs along the back of the nearby allotments.”

 Police investigation into the serious sexual assault of the teenage girl

-Extensive enquiries are ongoing and the girl is being supported by specialist officers.
+Extensive inquiries are ongoing and the girl is being supported by specialist officers.

-Detective Inspector Paul Walker from the Public Protection Unit in Dundee said: “Enquiries are at an early stage and I am appealing for anyone with any information to get in touch.
+Detective Inspector Paul Walker from the Public Protection Unit in Dundee said: “Inquiries are at an early stage and I am appealing for anyone with any information to get in touch.

-“A dedicated team of detectives, supported by officers from the local policing team, are working on this investigation and carrying out a CCTV trawl, as well as door-to-door enquiries.
+“A dedicated team of detectives, supported by officers from the local policing team, are working on this investigation and carrying out a CCTV trawl, as well as door-to-door inquiries.

+“Despite the time of night, there were cars and pedestrians in the area.

 “I am also keen to hear from anyone who may have private CCTV footage, or anyone who was driving in the area and has dashcam footage.”

-Chief Inspector Rachael Burns, Local Area Commander, said: “We understand this will be concerning for the local community but please be assured we are doing everything we can.
+Chief Inspector Rachael Burns, Local Area Commander, added: “We understand this will be concerning for the local community but please be assured we are doing everything we can.

-“There will be patrols in the area to offer reassurance to local residents as our enquiries continue.
+“There will be patrols in the area to offer reassurance to local residents as our inquiries continue.

 “Anyone with any concerns or information should speak to these officers they are there to help.”